proplot-dev/proplot/docs/panels.rst

 As with the outer panels, you can also use ``innercolorbars='r'`` to draw panels with default widths/spacing suitable for colorbars.

-Inner panel settings can be configured with a bunch of `subplots` keyword arguments; see the :ref:`documentation` for details.
+Inner panel settings can be configured with a bunch of `~proplot.subplots.subplots` keyword arguments; see the :ref:`documentation` for details.

 Colorbar Enhancements
 ---------------------